anenadic/2021-03-16-ttt-ssi-online/TEACHING_NOTES.md

+## Notes from the day
 - Invite questions more, e.g. when summauring an episode
 - Less concept maps, more faded examples
 - More feedback on exersises and work they do
+- This is a useful program for checking how slides/figures appear for those who are cooler vision-impaired:  https://colororacle.org/